Saimohith2402/VolGaurd/README.md

 3.  **Launch the Notebook**
     ```bash
-    jupyter notebook VolGaurd.ipynb
+    jupyter notebook VolGuard.ipynb
     ```

 ### Option 2: Google Colab
-Since the file was created in Colab, you can simply upload `VolGaurd.ipynb` to [Google Colab](https://colab.research.google.com/) and run the cells sequentially.
+Since the file was created in Colab, you can simply upload `VolGuard.ipynb` to [Google Colab](https://colab.research.google.com/) and run the cells sequentially.

 ## 📊 Methodology